From the Test List view, click on the New Test button:

 The Test Workspace will open and we can now add some blocks to get started.
 Click on the Block Group Icon shown below:

-The list of available block groups is then shown, these are categories of Blocks which can be added to a Test.
+The list of available block groups is then shown, these are categories of Blocks that can be added to a Test.
 Click on the Getting Started category and the flyout will appear with the blocks in that category:

 Drag the WebDriverJS block onto the test workspace: